-Usually, ex-dividend date is one business day before the record date.
+Usually, the ex-dividend date is one business day before the record date.
 For instance, if the record date is Monday, February 4th, the ex-dividend date would fall on Friday, February 1st.

 Knowing the ex-dividend date is very important for an income investor.
-An investor must buy a dividend-paying stock at least two days before the record date as it takes two days to settle a trade.
+An investor must buy a dividend-paying stock at least two days before the record date, as it takes two days to settle a trade.
 So, if you are aware of the ex-date, it will help you plan your trade and maximize the return.
-You can easily know about ex-date for any stock using the stock dividend calendar.
+You can easily know the ex-date for any stock using the stock dividend calendar.

-The date on which the company declares about the dividend is the declaration date.
+The date on which the company declares the dividend is the declaration date.
 Some stock calendars also include this date.

-Interim and final dividend
+Interim and Final Dividend

 It is the proportion of earnings that the company pays out as a dividend.
 The payout ratio is expressed as a percentage, and one can calculate it by dividing total dividends paid by net income.
 For instance, if a company has a payout ratio of 20%, it means the company pays 20% of its income as a dividend.

 Overall, one can say that a stock dividend calendar is an important tool for an investor and trader.
-It helps them make an informed decision along with giving all dividend-related information on one screen.
+It helps them make an informed decision and gives all dividend-related information on one screen.

 1 thought on “Stock Dividend Calendar – What It Tells And Why Its Important?”